X-CASH-official/.github/CONTRIBUTING.md

 * **Include screenshots** to help describe the suggested improvment.
 * **Describe a possible solution** if you have an idea already.

-### Code Contribution & Bounties 👨‍💻
+### Code Contribution & bounties 👨‍💻

+While everyone is free to participate in the development and undertake issues, we are proposing bounties to give rewards to some contributions.

-You will be able to contribute to all issues, but some of them will be associated with a bounty.
-These issues will have the `bounty` tag, and will be assigned to a contributor after the project team has decided following the [bounty assignation process]().
+These rewarded issues will have a `bounty` tag, and can be undertaken by anyone in the community after the team assigned the issue through the [bounty assignation process](#bounty-assignation-process).

+#### Bounty Assignation Process

 Please refer to the **[Builder's Program]()** for more information on how to contribute to these bounties.